Sequences Definitions Flashcards | Channels for Pearson+

 Sequence

-An ordered list of numbers where each entry follows a specific pattern or rule, often described by a formula.Term
+An ordered list of numbers, either finite or infinite, where each number is called a term and follows a specific pattern.Term

-An individual number or element in an ordered list, identified by its position within the sequence.Index
+An individual number in a sequence, identified by its position and often generated by a formula or pattern.Index

-A positive integer indicating the position of a term within an ordered list, typically represented by n.Finite Sequence
+A positive integer representing the position of a term within a sequence, typically denoted by n.Finite Sequence

-An ordered list of numbers with a definite end, containing a specific number of terms.Infinite Sequence
+A sequence with a limited number of terms, ending at a specific value without continuing indefinitely.Infinite Sequence

-An ordered list of numbers that continues indefinitely without a final term, often denoted with ellipsis.Explicit Formula
+A sequence that continues without end, often indicated by an ellipsis after the last visible term.Pattern

-An equation involving n that allows direct calculation of any term in an ordered list without reference to previous terms.Recursive Formula
+A recognizable regularity or rule that determines how terms in a sequence are generated or related.General Formula

-A rule that defines each term in an ordered list based on one or more preceding terms, requiring initial values.Arithmetic Sequence
+An explicit equation involving the index n, used to calculate any term in a sequence directly.Recursive Formula

-An ordered list where each term increases or decreases by a constant value, forming a linear pattern.Exponential Sequence
+An equation that defines each term of a sequence based on one or more previous terms, requiring initial values.Arithmetic Sequence

-An ordered list where each term is a constant raised to the power of the index, resulting in rapid growth or decay.Fractional Sequence
+A sequence where each term increases or decreases by a constant difference from the previous term.Explicit Formula

-An ordered list where terms are fractions, often with numerators and denominators following distinct patterns.Pattern
+A synonym for general formula, providing a direct calculation for any term using the index.Subscript Notation

-A recognizable regularity or rule that determines the progression of terms in an ordered list.Subscript Notation
+A way to label terms in a sequence, such as a₁, a₂, a₃, indicating their position using subscripts.Fraction Sequence

-A way to label terms in an ordered list using a variable with a subscript, such as aₙ, to indicate position.Alternating Sequence
+A sequence where terms are fractions, often with numerators and denominators following their own patterns.Exponential Sequence

-An ordered list where the sign or value of terms alternates in a regular fashion, often involving powers of negative one.General Formula
+A sequence where each term is generated by raising a base number to the power of the index or a related expression.Alternating Sequence

-A mathematical expression that provides a direct method to compute any term in an ordered list based on its position.Function
+A sequence in which the sign or value of terms alternates, often modeled using powers of negative one.Function

-A mathematical relationship similar to an ordered list, but with inputs that can be any real number, not just positive integers.
+A mathematical relationship similar to a sequence, but with inputs that can be any real number, not just positive integers.